 Tissue is relatively transparent in the infra red (700 to 969 nanometers) so the laser's light can disperse sufficient energy over several centimeters to create detectable acoustic waves.
 A 10 to 30 millijoule laser pulse is optimal for imaging and this can be generated by a NdYag laser with an OPO wavelength converter.
 This type of laser can usually only fire 10 to 20 times a second leaving time for the UltraVision to generate several regular ultrasound images of the same tissue and fuse the ultrasound and photo acoustic images for identification of the morphology.

-Nano-particals can be attached to antibodies and once injected they can be captured at the specific disease location and then imaged by photoacoustic methods.
+Nano-particals, usually gold rods, can be conjugated to antibodies and once injected they can be concentrated at the specific disease location and then their property of very efficiently converting specific wavelengths of light into heat can be used to image the site by photoacoustic methods.

 Our system uses the location of the elements in the transducer to estimate the origin of the waves and thus forms a two dimensional map or image of the chromophores from the flash.

 As a Photoacoustic Platform, the UltraVision is supplied with a photo sensor trigger which when coupled to the system uses a small fraction of a laser flash to trigger the scanner into acquiring the image data into the Flash Buffer (40-100 micro-seconds) where all 64-channels are accumulated.
 The data in the Flash Buffer is then beamformed into 64 or128 acoustic lines which are sent to the PC in the form of an image frame.
 Algorithms are available to the researcher which move the aperture across the transducer to acquire data from subsequent laser flashes, which are added to the Flash Buffer the contents of which are subsequently added in the Synthetic Receive Memory to form higher resolution images of wider fields of view.